 For a tart, dry mixer for your gin, try cranberry juice (ideally made by pureeing and sieving fresh cranberries, but otherwise, shop-bought juice is fine).
 We like to mix our gin and cranberry with a twist of lemon to give it added zing.

 If you haven’t heard of a Red Snapper before, you can’t be blamed – this cocktail has long been overshadowed by that juggernaut of brunch cocktails, the Bloody Mary.
 But, by swapping the vodka for gin, a staid classic is transformed into a botanical wonder packed full of ginny joy!

 If possible, make your own by par-boiling (you could skip this bit but it improves the taste), blitzing and straining a couple of really ripe, fresh tomatoes - it creates unbeatable flavour and has a nicer, thinner texture than many of the thicker shop-bought tomato juices.

 Prosecco plus gin makes for a boozy, bubbly, beautiful pairing.
 Simply add your sparkling wine and some honey to your gin for a deliciously sweet and refreshing concoction, or try your hand at one of these gin and prosecco cocktail recipes.

-Gin and coffee make surprisingly good bedfellows.
+Gin and coffee make surprisingly good companions, although do make sure you’re using both a high-quality gin and a coffee.
 Check out our recipe for a Gin Espresso Martini for a delicious twist on the classic cocktail.